nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 **What the OAuth Protocol does NOT solve (The "Under the Hood" Details):**

 * **The specific method of authentication:** OAuth requires that Google authenticates the user, but it doesn't care *how*.
 It doesn't matter if Google asks for a password, fingerprint, SMS code, or YubiKey.
+OAuth just waits for Google to say, *"Authentication successful, here is the token."*
 * **How permissions are stored:** It doesn't know if your .NET API uses SQL, MongoDB, or what your database tables look like.
-* **How APIs implement business logic:** It has absolutely no idea what an `upload_photo` action is inside your specific app.
+* **How APIs implement business logic:** It has absolutely no idea what an `upload_photo` or `delete_photo` action is inside your specific app.
+That is entirely up to your backend.

 ### Your API Permissions Are Separate